An RV Trip of a lifetime!

 The Fur Trade Route along the coast of Lake Superior is one of Canada’s most scenic drives.

 This immense landscape speaks of our Canadian history.
 Starting with the Indigenous people and the fur trade that led to settlement with the exploration of canoe routes, railroads and eventually highways that connected resource towns to the outside world.
-Northern Ontario has a unique character in its people and communities that has seen its share of the boom and bust of mines and mills.

 Toronto to Parry Sound